With MPs on the brink of a summer break, pressure is on Liberals to pass bills

 -

+With the complete transition of the Genesee Generating Station southwest of Edmonton to natural gas, Alberta is done using coal to make power.

-'Do you guys have tickets?': How a nightmare of a road trip turned into Stanley Cup Final front-row seats for father and daughter
+'Do you guys have tickets?': From road-trip nightmare to Stanley Cup front-row seats

 A road trip for a father and daughter that began as a nightmare quickly turned into a dream come true for the pair thanks to a couple of generous Oilers fans.